withtally/Token-Distributor-Contract-Deployer/README.md

 For the hardhat tasks in this repository to function, copy .env.example to create a .env.
 Populate the .env with your nodes and apikeys (not all fields need to be filled, only those relevant to your chosen network and explorer).

 `cp .env.example .env`

+You have to fill it up with your private key and RPCs you need to use.

 ### Merkle Tree Generator